AnOrdinaryUsername/whats-that-bird/apps/model/README.roboflow.txt

-southern-california-birds - v2 2024-03-07 2:18am
+southern-california-birds - v3 2024-03-07 11:55am
 ==============================

-This dataset was exported via roboflow.com on March 7, 2024 at 10:19 AM GMT
+This dataset was exported via roboflow.com on March 7, 2024 at 7:58 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects